Evans-Chen/Sudoku_Game/README.md

  -----
 #### Description

-We created a playable Sudoko game with a basic gui.
-Some features of the game:
+We created a playable Sudoko game with a basic gui, some features of the game are:
 - Starts the game with one of three possible boards
 - User can fill in the board and check and check at any point if their board is valid
 - User can press "p" at any point for the program to solve the board

-Uses backtracking  to solve given sudoku boards